acuminous/yadda/README.md

     "there are 99 green bottles standing on the wall" ]);
 ```
-However we think that Given/When/Then (along with And/But/With) is a good starting point, so we recommend including yadda-0.2.2-localisation.js and using Yadda.Library.English instead of the vanilla Yadda.Library.
+However we think that Given/When/Then (along with And/But/With) is a good starting point, so we recommend using Yadda.localisation.English instead of the vanilla Yadda.Library.
 This adds 'given', 'when', 'then', 'and', 'but' and 'with' helper methods, enabling you to define your steps as follows...
 ```js
 var library = new Yadda.Library()
     .given("$NUM green bottle(?:s){0,1} standing on the wall", function(number) {